Hi, Iām Amit!

 Narratives.
 How stories shape thinking and decisions.

 Running.
-Recently did 21km in 2 hours 17 minutes.
+Have gotten past 21km mark in 2 hours 15 minutes a few times now.
 Nothing record-breaking.
 But mine.
 Read about it.

 Right now